British Rail Class 90: Greater Anglia

-As part of the National Express East Anglia franchise bid, National Express provided a fleet plan to replace the ageing Class 86 locomotives on the Great Eastern Main Line with the more powerful and newer Class 90 locomotives, hoping this would improve performance and reduce operating costs.
-The Class 90s were to become available due to Virgin Trains' plan to replace all loco hauled passenger trains with Class 390 Pendolino units, freeing up their 15 Class 90 locomotives.
-90001-015 were delivered progressively to Crown Point TMD to replace the Class 86s.
+As part of their East Anglia franchise bid, National Express East Anglia provided a fleet plan to replace the ageing Class 86 locomotives on the Great Eastern Main Line with the more powerful and newer Class 90 locomotives, hoping this would improve performance and reduce operating costs.
+The Class 90s were to become available due to Virgin Trains' plan to replace all locomotive-hauled passenger trains with Class 390 Pendolino units, freeing up their 15 Class 90 locomotives.
+90001-015 were delivered progressively to Crown Point TMD in Norwich.
 These locomotives had their original louvered horn covers replaced with a single plate design with V-patterned holes, matching the Mark 3 DVTs.

-The National Express franchise came to an end in February 2012, with the replacement franchise Abellio Greater Anglia taking over and continuing to operate the locomotives.
+Abellio Greater Anglia took on the franchise in February 2012 and continued to operate the locomotives.

 In January 2020, the Class 745 FLIRT sets began entering service to replace the Class 90 sets.
 Following the introduction of these units, the locomotive-hauled sets were withdrawn from service, with the last set running its last services on 24 March 2020.
-Thirteen moved to Freightliner to replace the Class 86s, while the other two went to Locomotive Services Limited.
+Thirteen moved to Freightliner to replace the Class 86s, while the other two were purchased by Locomotive Services Limited.